Granite Springs, Oregon

 But mostly she dreamt of blood, and every morning woke and tried to forget.

-It had been almost eight weeks since the events at the Ring of Brodgar.
-She didn’t think about them all the time; mainly in her sleep, it seemed.
-But she couldn’t shake the sense of them.
-The fear and the guilt, no matter how much might be misplaced.
-She felt numbed by it, hollowed out, and despite the supportive company of her friends, isolated.
-She was going through the motions of her old life while trying to understand the new.
-Caught in the middle, she couldn’t connect with either.
+It had been almost eight weeks since the events at Brodgar.
+Thia no longer thought of them continuously in her waking life, yet she couldn’t shake the sense of them.
+Couldn’t shake the fear and guilt, either, no matter how much of the latter might be misplaced.
+She felt numbed by it all; hollowed out, and despite the supportive company of her friends, isolated.
+She was going through the motions of her old life while trying to understand her new.
+Caught between the two, she couldn’t connect with either.

 “You are like a pupa, yes?
-The butterfly in its shell,” Madame Demetka had told her a few days ago at the store.
-Thia had waited expectantly—almost hopefully, really—for something like an explanation to follow, but the undeniably odd (and undeniably, oddly psychic) woman had merely smiled and gone upstairs to set up for the afternoon’s Tarot Readings.
+A butterfly in its shell,” Madame Demetka had told her a few days ago at the store.
+Thia had waited for something like an explanation to follow, but the undeniably odd (and, undeniably, oddly psychic) woman had merely smiled and gone upstairs to prepare for the afternoon’s Tarot Readings.

-Well, Thia thought now, if that were true she wished she’d hatch already.
+Well, thought Thia now, if that were true then she wished she would hatch already.

-She took a sip of much-needed coffee and, hip against the kitchen counter, continued to watch morning creep across the wintry garden that, once Lettie’s, was now hers.
+She took a sip of much-needed coffee and, hip against the kitchen counter, continued to watch morning sunlight creep across the wintry garden which, once Lettie’s, was now hers.

 Along with a sudden bitterness, she swallowed the last of the coffee, rinsed the mug before setting it in the drainer.

-Cormac wasn’t truly a raven, although he had taken that form when she’d seen him last, thanks to his being half Sidhe, an Otherworldly being she’d known little about at the time.
+Cormac was not truly a raven, although he had taken that form when she last saw him, thanks to his being half Sidhe, an Otherworldly being Thia had known little about at the time.

-He’d been his usual self (or what she assumed was his usual self) when she’d gone running to him and embraced him for all she was worth, so glad that he was alive—that they had both survived.
-And then he’d pulled away, transformed into a bird, and left her to stand alone on what only minutes before had been a battlefield with its dead and wounded scattered all around her.
+He had been his usual self (or what she assumed to be his usual self) when she’d embraced him for all she was worth, so glad that he was alive—that they had both survived.
+And then he had pulled away, transformed into a bird, and left her to stand alone on what only minutes before had been a battlefield, its dead and wounded scattered all around her.

-As always, she pushed those thoughts, those memories aside.
+For the millionth time, Thia pushed those memories aside.
 No good came from thinking of that night—or of him.
-No purpose served.

-She bundled herself in coat and scarf, then pulled a quirky knit cap over her shoulder-length auburn hair on her way to the back door.
+She bundled herself in coat and scarf, then pulled a quirky knit cap over her shoulder-length auburn hair.
 Her gloves and keys were on the table in the breakfast nook.
-The latter looked particularly cozy with the sunlight streaming in through the mullioned windows.
+The latter looked particularly cozy with the light streaming in through the mullioned windows.
 She used to enjoy sitting there with coffee and toast, with Lettie apt to join her before they headed out.
-Now it was simpler to eat at the kitchen counter if she bothered with breakfast at all.
+Now it was simpler to eat at the counter if she bothered with breakfast at all.

-Bracing herself, she called on her newfound Sight—the strange and still-developing ability to see things beyond the usual scope.
-So far, she had only learned how to look for magic use: When there might be energy fields, she supposed they were (she didn’t understand it all very well…yet).
-But it was something magical, at least, that she could do without risk.
+She took a slow breath and called on her newfound Sight—the strange and still-developing ability to see things outside of the usual scope.
+So far, she had only learned how to look for “wards,” as the protective energy fields were called.
+It was the most basic of skills, and she wasn’t that great at it; but it was something magical, at least, that she could do without risk.

-Across the yard and extending up like a magical dome, the protection wards shimmered, translucent and faintly colorful like a giant soap bubble.
-She ought to be safe from house to garage, and from there in her car with its own protection wards, the few blocks to her parking spot behind Eclectica.
+At the property line and extending upward to form a dome, the wards shimmered, translucent and faintly colorful like a giant soap bubble.
+They showed no evidence of tampering, so she ought to be safe from house to garage, and from there in her car with its own protection wards, the few blocks to her parking spot behind Eclectica.

 Putting away the Sight—it helped to think of it like a pair of glasses—she stepped onto the back porch.
 Her breath was a visible plume.
 Her muscles clenched with cold.

-Not anxiety, she told herself before she took another quick scan of the area and double-locked the door.
-And then, feeling like an overcautious fool, she made her way down the three slick wooden steps to the yard.
+Not anxiety, she told herself before she took another quick scan of the garden and double-locked the door.
+Only then, feeling like an overcautious fool, did she make her way down the deck’s three slick wooden steps.

-At the crack of a twig high in the neighbor’s cedar, she startled and nearly dropped the keys.
-She looked up in time to see something move along a branch.
-Shadowed and obscured as it was by the draping needles, she couldn’t make out its shape or even color.
-And then, with a soft flapping of wings, it took off from the far side of the tree, out of sight.
+At the snap of a twig high in the neighbor’s cedar, she startled and nearly dropped the keys.
+Shadowed and obscured by the draping needles, something moved along a branch.
+She couldn’t make out its shape or even color.
+With a soft flapping of wings, it took off from the far side of the tree, out of sight.
 Raven?
 Gone, in any case.

 She told herself not to dwell on it.

-In her first weeks back, she’d driven herself all the more crazy by seeking out Cormac at every turn.
-Every unfamiliar face and especially every raven had held a possibility she had longed for.
-And each time—each and every time—she’d had to acknowledge his continued absence.
+In her first weeks back, she had driven herself all the more crazy by seeking out Cormac at every turn.
+Every unfamiliar face and especially every large black bird had held a longed-for possibility.
+And then each time—each and every time—she’d had to acknowledge his continued absence.
 An absence that was most likely permanent.

 It had become too painful, and so she had forced herself to stop.